rust-embedded/rust-raspberrypi-OS-tutorials/14_virtual_mem_part2_mmio_remap/README.md

 1. Instead of bulk-`identity mapping` the whole of the board's address space, only the particular parts that are needed will be mapped.
 1. For now, the `kernel binary` stays identity mapped.
-This will be changed in the in the coming tutorials as it is a quite difficult and peculiar exercise to remap the kernel.
+This will be changed in the coming tutorials as it is a quite difficult and peculiar exercise to remap the kernel.
 1. Device `MMIO regions` are lazily remapped during a device driver's `init()`.
    1. A dedicated region of virtual addresses that we reserve using `BSP` code and the `linker script` is used for this.